klaascuvelier/klaascuvelier.github.io/_posts/2016-01-08-angular2-firebase-ordering-prototype.md

 they have a great CLI tool.
 After some configuration I only had to run `npm run build && firebase deploy` to get my code on production.

-The second problem I ran into when I tried doing an ajax call for the user information&hellip;
+The second problem I ran into when I tried doing an AJAX call for the user information&hellip;

 [![Screenshot console CORS errors](/public/2016/01/cors.png){: .image-center }](/public/2016/01/cors.png)